 Dealing in Offer in Compromise (OIC) cases is one of our core competencies.
-Nick and his team of experienced Financial Analysts, Case Managers and CPA have proven expertise in dealing with several issues involving IRS tax law intricacies.
+Nick and his team of experienced Financial Analysts, Case Managers, EA and CPA have proven expertise in dealing with several issues involving IRS tax law intricacies.
 OIC is one such issue that our team of consultants have successfully handled in the past.
 Rest assured, you are in safe hands, as Nick and his team will closely work with you to understand the requirements and the dynamics at play, and help you get the OIC approval from the IRS.

 Contact Us for a Free Consultation